rock-solid/wordpress-mobile-pack/wp-content/plugins/wordpress-mobile-pack/readme.txt

 Tags: mobile, mobile web, mobile internet, smartphone, iphone, android, windows 8, webkit, chrome, safari, mobile web app, html5, sencha touch, responsive ui
 Requires at least: 3.5
 Tested up to: 3.9.1
-Stable tag: 2.0
+Stable tag: 2.0.1
 License: GPLv2 or later

 The NEW WordPress Mobile Pack allows you to 'package' your existing content into a cross-platform mobile web application.

 == Description ==

-**The WordPress Mobile Pack 2.0 has been completely rebuilt from the ground up to empower bloggers to go beyond responsiveness and 'appify' the content of their blog.**
+**The WordPress Mobile Pack 2.0 has been completely rebuilt from the ground up and repurposed to empower bloggers, publishers and other content creators to go beyond responsiveness and 'appify' the content of their blog.**

 WordPress Mobile Pack 2.0 is **supported on**: iPhones, Android smartphones, Windows Phone 8. **Compatible browsers**: Safari, Google Chrome, Android - Native Browser and Internet Explorer 10.

 The pack has been tested on WordPress 3.5 and later.
+Please read the [Known issues and limitations](https://wordpress.org/plugins/wordpress-mobile-pack/other_notes/) list before installing.

 The WordPress Mobile Pack 2.0 eliminates the hassle of dealing with high development costs, approval processes with various app stores, poor discoverability due to the closed environment of native apps and finally, one of the biggest injustices aimed towards the publishing industry in general - the shared revenue constraint.